Wisdom Teeth Removal in Manchester, NH

 Sometimes doctors have to consider surgical removal versus retention to manage impacted wisdom teeth.
 This decision is influenced by the position of the tooth, oral hygiene, oral and systemic health status of the patient, and other factors.

 Wisdom teeth management is the process of monitoring and caring for your wisdom teeth to prevent problems.
-This includes regular checkups with your dentist or oral surgeon to ensure your wisdom teeth are coming in properly.
+This includes regular checkups with our Manchester dentist Dr. Mann, or oral surgeon to ensure your wisdom teeth are coming in properly.
 It also includes good oral hygiene habits at home.
-If your oral surgeon or dentist decides to have the wisdom teeth removed, they will discuss the surgery process with you and answer any questions.
+If Dr. Mann decides to have the wisdom teeth removed, they will discuss the surgery process with you and answer any questions.
 Wisdom tooth removal is a common oral and maxillofacial surgery.

 Who can remove wisdom teeth?

 Oral and maxillofacial surgeons are specially trained to remove wisdom teeth, and they have the experience and training to do the surgery safely and effectively.
-Your dentist may also be able to remove your wisdom teeth, but it is best to see an oral surgeon for this procedure.
+Dr. Mann may also be able to remove your wisdom teeth, but it is best to see an oral surgeon for this procedure.
 Wisdom teeth extractions are usually done in the oral surgeon’s office, especially in more complex cases.

 What does wisdom tooth removal involve?